ajay-dhangar/algo/docs/b-tree/B-Tree-2.md

 title: Insert Operation in B-Tree
 sidebar_label: Insert Operation in B-Tree
 description: "Inserting a key into a B-tree while maintaining its properties."
-tags: [b-tree,algorithms, problem-solving, DSA, data structure]
+tags: [b-tree, algorithms, problem-solving, DSA, data structure]
 ---

 # Insert Operation in B-Tree

-In the previous post, we introduced B-Tree.
-We also discussed search() and traverse() functions.
-In this post, insert() operation is discussed.
+In the previous post, we introduced B-Trees and discussed the `search()` and `traverse()` functions.
+In this post, we will discuss the `insert()` operation.
 A new key is always inserted at the leaf node.
-Let the key to be inserted be k.
-Like BST, we start from the root and traverse down till we reach a leaf node.
-Once we reach a leaf node, we insert the key in that leaf node.
+Let the key to be inserted be `k`.
+Like in a Binary Search Tree (BST), we start from the root and traverse down until we reach a leaf node.
+Once we reach a leaf node, we insert the key there.
 Unlike BSTs, we have a predefined range on the number of keys that a node can contain.
-So before inserting a key to the node, we make sure that the node has extra space.
+So before inserting a key into the node, we must ensure that there is extra space.

-**How to make sure that a node has space available for a key before the key is inserted?** We use an operation called splitChild() that is used to split a child of a node.
-See the following diagram to understand split.
-In the following diagram, child y of x is being split into two nodes y and z.
-Note that the splitChild operation moves a key up and this is the reason B-Trees grow up, unlike BSTs which grow down.
+**How do we ensure that a node has space available for a key before it is inserted?** We use an operation called `splitChild()`, which is used to split a child of a node.
+See the following diagram to understand the split.
+In this diagram, child `y` of `x` is being split into two nodes `y` and `z`.
+Note that the `splitChild` operation moves a key up, which is the reason B-Trees grow up, unlike BSTs, which grow down.

 ![BTreeSplit](./image/BTreeSplit-1024x321.jpg)

-As discussed above, to insert a new key, we go down from root to leaf.
+As discussed, to insert a new key, we go down from the root to the leaf.
 Before traversing down to a node, we first check if the node is full.
 If the node is full, we split it to create space.
-Following is the complete algorithm.

-****Insertion****
+The complete algorithm is as follows:

+### Insertion Algorithm
-1. Initialize x as root.
+1. Initialize `x` as root.
-2. While x is not leaf, do following
+2. While `x` is not a leaf, do the following:
-    ..****a)**** Find the child of x that is going to be traversed next.
-Let the child be y.
+   - **a)** Find the child of `x` that will be traversed next.
+Let the child be `y`.
-    ..****b)**** If y is not full, change x to point to y.
+   - **b)** If `y` is not full, change `x` to point to `y`.
-    ..****c)**** If y is full, split it and change x to point to one of the two parts of y.
-If k is smaller than mid key in y, then set x as the first part of y.
-Else second part of y.
-When we split y, we move a key from y to its parent x.
+   - **c)** If `y` is full, split it and change `x` to point to one of the two parts of `y`.
+If `k` is smaller than the middle key in `y`, set `x` as the first part of `y`.
+Otherwise, set it as the second part of `y`.
+When we split `y`, we move a key from `y` to its parent `x`.
-3. The loop in step 2 stops when x is leaf. x must have space for 1 extra key as we have been splitting all nodes in advance.
-So simply insert k to x.
+3. The loop in step 2 stops when `x` is a leaf. `x` must have space for 1 extra key, as we have been splitting all nodes in advance.
+So, simply insert `k` into `x`.

 Note that the algorithm follows the Cormen book.
-It is actually a proactive insertion algorithm where before going down to a node, we split it if it is full.
-The advantage of splitting before is, we never traverse a node twice.
-If we don’t split a node before going down to it and split it only if a new key is inserted (reactive), we may end up traversing all nodes again from leaf to root.
-This happens in cases when all nodes on the path from the root to leaf are full.
-So when we come to the leaf node, we split it and move a key up.
-Moving a key up will cause a split in parent node (because the parent was already full).
-This cascading effect never happens in this proactive insertion algorithm.
-There is a disadvantage of this proactive insertion though, we may do unnecessary splits.
+This is a proactive insertion algorithm; before going down to a node, we split it if it is full.
+The advantage of this preemptive splitting is that we never traverse a node twice.
+If we were to only split a node after a new key is inserted (a reactive approach), we might end up traversing all nodes from the leaf to the root again, especially when all nodes on the path from the root to the leaf are full.
+This may cause a cascading effect where splitting occurs up to the root.

+However, there is a disadvantage to this proactive insertion: we may perform unnecessary splits.

+### Example Insertion Sequence

-Let us understand the algorithm with an example tree of minimum degree ‘t’ as 3 and a sequence of integers 10, 20, 30, 40, 50, 60, 70, 80 and 90 in an initially empty B-Tree.
-Initially root is NULL.
-Let us first insert 10.
+Let us understand the algorithm with an example B-Tree of minimum degree `t` as 3 and a sequence of integers: 10, 20, 30, 40, 50, 60, 70, 80, and 90 in an initially empty B-Tree.
+Initially, the root is `NULL`.
+Let us first insert `10`.

 ![Btree1](./image/Btree1.png)

-Let us now insert 20, 30, 40 and 50.
-They all will be inserted in root because the maximum number of keys a node can accommodate is 2\*t – 1 which is 5.
+Next, let us insert `20`, `30`, `40`, and `50`.
+They will all be inserted in the root because the maximum number of keys a node can accommodate is \(2t - 1\), which is 5.

 ![BTree2Ins](./image/BTree2Ins.png)

-Let us now insert 60.
-Since root node is full, it will first split into two, then 60 will be inserted into the appropriate child.
+Now, let us insert `60`.
+Since the root node is full, it will first split into two, and then `60` will be inserted into the appropriate child.

 ![BTreeIns3](./image/BTreeIns3.png)

-Let us now insert 70 and 80.
-These new keys will be inserted into the appropriate leaf without any split.
+Let us now insert `70` and `80`.
+These new keys will be inserted into the appropriate leaf without any splits.

 ![BTreeIns4](./image/BTreeIns4.png)

-Let us now insert 90.
-This insertion will cause a split.
-The middle key will go up to the parent.
+Finally, let us insert `90`.
+This insertion will cause a split, with the middle key moving up to the parent.

 ![BTreeIns6](./image/BTreeIns6.png)

 Following are the implementations of the above proactive algorithm.

 C++
 ---